 About us

-The type of personal information collected will depend on the nature of the engagement.
+The type of personal information we use will depend on the nature of the engagement.

 In the course of carrying out our engagement for our client we may use personal information including your name, address, email address, telephone numbers, roles and responsibilities, PPS numbers, details relating to contract of employment, salary information including credits and deductions, tax returns, bank account details, insurance details, invoices and company loan information.

-While most personal information will be obtained from you directly or from our client, we may also perform background checks as part of our client onboarding procedures and continuous monitoring, and we will engage a third-party service provider to assist with such checks.
+While most personal information will be obtained from you directly, we may also perform background checks as part of our client onboarding procedures and continuous monitoring, and we will engage a third-party service provider to assist with such checks.

 Why do we use your personal information?

-- the use of the personal information is reasonable to protect or defend the organisation in any legal proceeding
+- to protect or defence the organisation in legal proceedings;

 To whom might we disclose your personal information?